jackdesert/grapevine/README.md

 -------------

 * The Grapevine is built as a single page application (SPA).
 Which means you don't have to wait for a page reload when you click to view a message.
-* Even if you create a new message, there is no page refresh--just a couple of AJAX calls happening in the background, posting JSON data to the server.
+* Even if you create a new message, there is no page refresh--just a couple of Backbone.js AJAX calls happening in the background, posting JSON data to the server.
 * Keeps track of what you've read--even if you do reload the page.
 It's storing all the ids that you've read in a cookie as a serialized array.
+See app/controllers/rumors_controller.rb for the details.

 Where Might I Use This?
 -----------------------